Higher education bubble in the United States: Recent trends

-Population pyramid of the United States in 2024.
+The population pyramid of the United States in 2024.
 The number of Americans of college age will drop by the late 2020s, at a faster rate by the late 2030s.

 For decades, institutions of higher education have operated under the assumption that the number of students would keep growing.
 But the 2010s were a turbulent period for the sector in the United States.
 Small private colleges from across the country faced deep financial trouble as they had to make high tuition discounts in order to attract students at a time when higher education costs were increasing, regulation was becoming more stringent, and demographic constraints were tightening.
 In fact, domestic undergraduate enrollment has been on the decline for some time.
 Between 2010 and 2021, domestic enrollments dropped by 15%.
 By the early 2020s, enrollments were declining at a growing rate as the number of high-school graduates continued to fall.
 By 2022, only 62% of high-school graduates were heading for college compared to 70% in 2015.

 Nevertheless, prestigious universities saw continued growth in the number of applicants and as such were in no danger of closing.
 This was due partly to students sending their applications to more schools for a chance of getting admitted and because (elite) institutions had not significantly expanded their capacities.
 Pew Trusts projected in 2022 that most U.S. states will see a decline in grade-school enrollments during the 2020s, which would help curb of the cost of higher education going forward.
 The Western Interstate Commission for Higher Education forecast a peak in the number of college-age people in 2025, followed by a 15-year-long decline.
 Other estimates using census data predict a decline of hundreds of thousands of college students per year during the 2030s.